rsvihladremio/dremio-diagnostic-collector/README.md

 Available Commands:
-  completion    Generate the autocompletion script for the specified shell help          Help about any command local-collect retrieves all the dremio logs and diagnostics for the local node and saves the results in a compatible format for Dremio support. version       Print the version number of DDC
+  completion    Generate the autocompletion script for the specified shell help          Help about any command local-collect retrieves all the dremio logs and diagnostics for the local node and saves the results in a compatible format for Dremio support version       Print the version number of DDC

 Flags:
-  -c, --coordinator string             a common separated list of coordinators to connect to for collection.
+  -c, --coordinator string             coordinator to connect to for collection.
 With ssh set a list of ip addresses separated by commas.
 In K8s use a label that matches to the pod(s).
       --coordinator-container string   for use with -k8s flag: sets the container name to use to retrieve logs in the coordinators (default "dremio-master-coordinator")
-  -e, --executors string               a common separated list of executors to connect for collection.
+  -t, --dremio-pat-prompt              Prompt for Dremio Personal Access Token (PAT) -e, --executors string               either a common separated list or a ip range of executors nodes to connect to.
 With ssh set a list of ip addresses separated by commas.
-In K8s use a label that matches to the pod(s).
+In K8s use a label that ma.
       --executors-container string     for use with -k8s flag: sets the container name to use to retrieve logs in the executors (default "dremio-executor")
-  -h, --help                           help for ddc -k, --k8s                            use kubernetes to retrieve the diagnostics instead of ssh, instead of hosts pass in labels to the --coordinator and --executors flags
+  -h, --help                           help for ddc -k, --k8s                            use kubernetes to retrieve the diagnostics instead of ssh, instead of hosts pass in labels to the --cordinator and --executors flags
-  -n, --namespace string               namespace to use for kubernetes pods (default "default") -s, --ssh-key string                 location of ssh key to use to login -u, --ssh-user string                user to use during ssh operations to login -b, --sudo-user string               if any diagnostcs commands need a sudo user (i.e. for jcmd)
+  -p, --kubectl-path string            where to find kubectl (default "kubectl") -n, --namespace string               namespace to use for kubernetes pods (default "default") -s, --ssh-key string                 location of ssh key to use to login -u, --ssh-user string                user to use during ssh operations to login -b, --sudo-user string               if any diagnostcs commands need a sudo user (i.e. for jcmd)

+Use "ddc [command] --help" for more information about a command.
 ```